wumm-project/wumm-project.github.io/TTN.md

   organisations established in Programme Countries.
 However, organisations from Partner Countries can be involved in a Knowledge Alliance, as partners (not as applicants), if their participation brings an essential added value to the project".
-(All citations from the Programme Guide, link below)
+(All citations from the Programme Guide)

 Trainings in "Systematic Innovation Methodologies" address "cross cutting" methodological skills that are useful for engineers, computer scientists and